-I worked a number of other jobs until I was 28 years old when I met a veteran log hauler in Red Bluff, CA at the truck outfit’s yard that was in my neighborhood.
+I worked a number of other jobs until I was 28 years old.
+I met a veteran log hauler in Red Bluff, CA at the truck outfit’s yard that was in my neighborhood.
 I was selling Fuller Brush products door to door at the time, and did Ok doing that, but I still wanted to drive trucks for a living.

 That fine fellow, Paul Fox, put up with me for three months as he taught me how to drive a 1960s era Peterbilt logging truck.
 It had a Cummins 335 and two transmissions; the main which was five speeds and the Brownie which was four speeds.
 I learned how to shift the old “main and Brownie” twin sticks in the woods and mountains, and we shifted gears virtually all day long.
-If we weren’t driving off road, we were driving along mountain highways.
+If we weren’t driving off road, we were driving along two lane mountain highways.
 It was “old skool” truckin’ and it was hard, dirty work.
 We drove many miles off road to and from the landings where the logs awaited loading, then we hauled them to the mills.

 Click to view some of the old iron I used to drive – and the captions.

 After the three months of learning I was hired on, and that first load I hauled on my own was a mighty proud moment.
 I stayed with log hauling for that year, including winter, and drove on mud, ice and snow.
-I looked forward to a highway job to get away from the mud and slop of log hauling, and I eventually learned the ropes of hauling lumber.
+I looked forward to a highway job to get away from the mud and slop of log hauling.
+I eventually learned the ropes of hauling lumber.
 I hauled lumber and plywood from saw mills in Northern California to the lumber yards in Southern California.
 It was a lot different than hauling logs and I liked it!